tatsuyax25/Project-2-SEI/README.md

 2. Being able to upload and post a picture to journal.

 3. Add a bit more of CSS style.

+4. Add a comment box to add comments on a journal.

 https://project-2-sei.herokuapp.com/